rotundasoftware/modui-base/README.md

 ## modui-base

-This modui-base class simply mixes together behavior from the following backbone plugins:
+All views in the modui suite are derived from the modui-base class.
+The base class simply mixes together behavior from the following backbone plugins:

 * [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews)
 * [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier)